bolinfest/opensnoop-native/docs/index.md

 **Michael Bolin, September 2018**

+**tl;dr** *I rewrote [opensnoop](http://www.brendangregg.com/blog/2014-07-25/opensnoop-for-linux.html) in [C using eBPF](https://github.com/bolinfest/opensnoop-native/blob/master/opensnoop.c).
+This is the story of how I broke through layers of abstraction to figure out how to do it.*

 Recently, I was trying to debug a performance issue in [Eden](https://github.com/facebookexperimental/) with a coworker.
 He started spitting out things to try: “run vmstat 1,” “check iostat,” “ok, now mpstat,” etc. If you know what all of those are and how to interpret their output, then you are way ahead of me.
 At the time, I unquestioningly typed in the commands and stared blankly at the output, quietly nodding, waiting for my coworker to interpret the numbers and tell me what to run next.

 Shortly thereafter, I asked myself: “Was I out playing Frisbee in the quad the day they went over Linux performance tools in school?
 How am I supposed to learn this stuff?
 Is there one book I can read to learn what I need to know?
 Why are there so many commands I need to learn?”
-I asked around and a friend told me to look at http://brendangregg.com/ to learn about performance engineering.
+I asked around and a friend told me to look at <http://brendangregg.com/> to learn about performance engineering.

 When you first visit Brendan's site, it's pretty overwhelming.
 With his long list of articles, talks, books, and of course, software, it's clear that Brendan is incredibly prolific and conscientious about sharing what he knows with everyone.
 When it comes to learning about computing performance, I haven't found anything that is a close second to Brendan or his web site.